Wdnyana/crud-process/README.md

 Data will be persisted in a Docker volume named postgres_data to prevent data loss when the container is stopped.

-## Running the application in dev mode
+## ▶️  Packaging and running the application in dev mode
 You can run your application in dev mode that enables live coding using:

 ```shell script
 ./mvnw quarkus:dev
 ```

-## ▶️  Packaging and running the application

 The application can be packaged using: